 As the dam owner, IRWD will carry out notifications as outlined in Section 6.2, including to the primary local emergency management, state emergency management, and the NWS.
 Notification charts and procedures are given in Section 3.
-IRWD's Communications office will communicate with the public and the media.
+IRWD's Communications office will communicate with the public and the media using the IRWD Crisis Communications Plan.
 If needed, IRWD will procure outside equipment and materials to aid with a dam incident or emergency.